sarahwxie/GoodTunes/README.md

 This is our second trimester project for AP CS Principles.
 GoodTunes is an aspiring social media platform where users can select songs from a database to create playlists, then share those playlists with others.
 These songs will be analyzed and be selected in the overview for a "AP CSP Wrapped."

 ### How to run Goodtunes
-You can clone our code and run it on your own machine, or visit 76.88.112.116:3000 the public IP address to access the website.
+Visit 76.88.112.116:3000 the public IP address to access the website or clone it on your own machine by:

+Installing all necessary packages with `pip install -r requirements.txt` Running using `python run.py`

 # Goals